 Easy way to find summer camps

-Anyway, that’s why I view azcentral.com’s newly revamped summer camps database as sort of a labor of love.
 We’ve long offered such a tool.
-But this year, we overhauled the entire website and tried to create an interface that gives you, the parent, a much better user experience.
+But we recently overhauled the entire website and tried to create an interface that gives you a much better user experience.

 There are more than 1,500 camps entered in our database, so you can hopefully find the one that best fits your needs.
 Just go to summercamps.azcentral.com to start looking around.